Yogita98/code-20210808-yogitabhatia/README.md

 ### `npm start`

-This will the setup the app and listen for requests on port 3000
+This will setup the app and listen for requests on port 3000

 ### `npm run start-dev`

-This will the run the app in development mode
+This will run the app in development mode

 ### `npm test`